Horse Valley Bridge

-The Horse Valley Bridge is an historic, American, multi-span, stone, arch bridge which is located in Letterkenny Township in Franklin County, Pennsylvania.
+The Horse Valley Bridge is an historic, multi-span, stone, arch bridge which is located in Letterkenny Township in Franklin County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1988.

 History and architectural features

 This historic American infrastructure element is a 75 ft, bridge with three spans, each of which measures 16 ft.
 It was erected before 1860, and crosses Conodoguinet Creek.